I. Seasonal Characteristics

 We can see already that the earthier Soft Autumn green doesn't really work on Sarah Jessica.
 It makes her appear yellowish.
 The cooler green looks much more harmonious and in tune with her natural colouring.

-Now let's see how the same colours look on Nicole.
+Now let's see how the same colours look on Gigi.

 Gigi is the exact opposite!
 On her, the earthier green looks so much better than the cooler Soft Summer green, which doesn't sit so well with her.

 To make sure that we are seeing is consistent, let's drape the two ladies in some more colours.

 The pinks confirm our analysis.
 The warmer, slightly richer dusky pink is too much for Sarah Jessica.
 She looks amazing in the more muted Soft Summer pink.

 Gigi, on the other hand, needs a richer colour than the Soft Summer pink.
 The Soft Autumn pink looks great on her.

 And lastly, the browns make the difference really obvious.
 The earthier Autumn brown is too warm for Sarah Jessica.
 It gives her an unhealthy yellow tinge.
 But the more greyish brown looks fantastic.

 The opposite is true for Gigi.
 While the Soft Summer brown is not immediately bad, the Soft Autumn brown gives her appearance more colour and brings her features out more.